Jomba98/ElevatorInterface/README.md

 ![](sketch.PNG)

-Here is the touchscreen interface.
+Here is the touchscreen interface and a preview.

 https://Jomba98.github.io/ElevatorInterface/touchscreenInterface.html